 Exam: Inspect face for asymmetry, tics, or abnormal movements.
 Have patient smile, show their teeth, tightly close eyelids, puff out cheeks, and pucker lips.
-Observe for weakness on one both sides of the forehead.
-Bell's palsy or peripheral 7th nerve damage results in total ipsilateral hemi-facial paralysis and they cannot wrinkle their forehead on one side.
+Observe for weakness on one side or flattening of the nasolabial fold.
+When eyelids are tightly closed, assess if one side does not close as well (shows more lashes than the other).